webplatform/docs-wpd/CSS_property_guide/index.md

   background-image: url(images/icon.png), linear-gradient(to bottom,#aaa,#eee);
 }</pre>

+[SIERRA: I would encourage authors to comment the examples, even using real-world selector names.
+That last example could be an indicator for open/close state.]

 ===Interactive example===

 [I AM NOT SURE HOW TO IMPLEMENT THIS, BUT I DO HAVE AN EXAMPLE WRITTEN.
 I WILL ATTACH IT AS A ZIP TO THE PAGE FOR THE MOMENT]